nickresnick/ptdag/README.markdown

 file path you entered in config.yml.

 # Example
-Here's a graph I generated from a real project I was working on at custora.
-The graph name, story titles, and story ids have been replaces/randomized, but otherwise this is a good example of the ptdag output:
+Here's a graph I generated from a real project I worked on at custora (the graph name, story titles, and story ids have been replaced/randomized):

 ![alt text](https://github.com/nickresnick/ptdag/blob/master/pivotal_dag_201712101455)